COVID-19 Resource Website for Businesses

-To help you prepare for that impact, the Chamber of Commerce for Greater Moncton in partnership with several other economic stakeholders in southeastern New Brunswick, has created this webpage to provide the latest and most comprehensive information.
+The Chamber of Commerce for Greater Moncton in partnership with several other economic stakeholders in southeastern New Brunswick, has created this webpage to provide the latest and most comprehensive information to help businesses cope with the impacts of COVID-19.RESOURCES

 The Façade Development and Safety Grant Program provides assistance to commercial property and business owners within the Business Improvement Area (BIA) with façade and safety enhancements.